tox-dev/tox/docs/example/basic.rst

     deps =
         django15: Django>=1.5,<1.6
         django16: Django>=1.6,<1.7
-        # use PyMySQL if factors py34 and mysql are present in env name
+        # use PyMySQL if factors "py34" and "mysql" are present in env name
         py34-mysql: PyMySQL
-        # use urllib3 if any of py36 or py27 are present in env name
+        # use urllib3 if any of "py36" or "py27" are present in env name
         py27,py36: urllib3
-        # mocking sqlite in python 2.x
+        # mocking sqlite on 2.7 and 3.6 if factor "sqlite" is present
         py{27,36}-sqlite: mock

 Prevent symbolic links in virtualenv